CloudMD Expands Health Care Navigation to Vision Care with Launch of Online Prescription Renewals in the United States

-/EIN News/ -- VANCOUVER, British Columbia, April 03, 2023 (GLOBE NEWSWIRE) -- CloudMD Software & Services Inc. (TSXV: DOC, OTCQX: DOCRF, Frankfurt: 6PH) (the “Company” or “CloudMD”), an innovative health solutions company transforming the delivery of care, announced the launch of online prescription renewals through VisionPros.
+VANCOUVER, British Columbia, April 03, 2023 (GLOBE NEWSWIRE) -- CloudMD Software & Services Inc. DOCDOCRF6PH)) (the "Company" or "CloudMD"), an innovative health solutions company transforming the delivery of care, announced the launch of online prescription renewals through VisionPros.
 As of March 31st, 2023, individuals in qualifying U.S. states can renew their vision care prescriptions conveniently online.
-The inclusion of online prescription renewal is consistent with CloudMD’s vision of providing navigation and coordination for individuals health and wellbeing needs.
+The inclusion of online prescription renewal is consistent with CloudMD's vision of providing navigation and coordination for individuals health and wellbeing needs.
 This new service will provide the convenience and value individuals expect from their vision care supplier.

 "We recognize that the ability to build long-term relationships with individuals requires us to be able to service all steps in the value chain.
 Providing online prescription renewals is an important offering to ensure that people are not overwearing their contact lenses.
 Prescription renewal is another example of how we are pushing forward our vision of building long-term relationships with individuals who require health and well-being services.
 It is important that people receive the personalized care that they need from all their healthcare services.
 We believe that by simplifying these healthcare decisions and reducing friction from the buying process we remove barriers, increase engagement, and improve health outcomes," said Nathan Lane, EVP, Health and Productivity Solutions and US Operations.